carlorizzante/systematic-program-design-final-problems/README.md

 # Systematic Program Design - Final Problems
 Release 0.2.0

-A collection of final projects made while studying Systematic Program Design - the most interesting bits anyway.
+A collection of final projects made while studying Systematic Program Design - the most interesting bits anyway - and the most relevant concepts in Systematic Program Design in nutshells.

 The code is currently written in BSL/ISL/ASL since those are the languages used to teach Systematic Program Design at the University of British Columbia, along with the corresponding UBCx course.
 To run the codes presented in this repo you can use Dr.Racket.

-Note that the entire SPD path has been recently restructured into a new set of 6 parts, and it may not match the path of the old three courses.
+Note that the entire SPD path has been recently restructured into a new set of 6 courses.

 [Software Development](https://www.edx.org/micromasters/software-development)

 ## Index
 - 01a.
 BSL Fundamentals
+- 01b.
+HtDF, How to Design Functions
 - 01 .
 HtDF + HtDD
 - 02 .
 HtDW
 - 03 .
 Compound Data